Stefanie Sanders

-Stefanie Antonia Sanders (born 12 June 1998) is a German footballer who plays as a forward for Danish Women's League club Odense Boldklub Q. She previously played for Werder Bremen, UCF Knights, SC Freiburg, FC Rosengård, and OH Leuven.
+Stefanie Antonia Sanders (born 12 June 1998) is a German footballer who plays as a forward.
+She previously played for Werder Bremen, UCF Knights, SC Freiburg, FC Rosengård, and OH Leuven.
 She is a former Germany youth international.

 Club career

 A youth product of the club, Sanders made her senior debut with Werder Bremen.

 In January 2019, she joined Frauen-Bundesliga club SC Freiburg from UCF Knights.

 She moved to Damallsvenskan side FC Rosengård in January 2021.

 In January 2023, Sanders returned to former club Werder Bremen from FC Rosengård.

 She moved to Belgian Women's Super League side OH Leuven in September 2023, having agreed a one-year contract.

 International career

 Sanders has represented Germany at internationally at youth levels U15 through U20.
 She played at the 2016 FIFA U-20 Women's World Cup in Papua New Guinea, helping the Germany U20 reach the quarterfinals and scoring three goals in the group stage.